 The RSS automatically turns on when the gearshift lever is placed in R (Reverse) and the ignition is on.
+Note: The RSS will be disabled when the two trailer tow connectors are plugged in prior to towing.

 Keep the RSS sensors (located on the rear bumper/fascia) free from snow, ice and large accumulations of dirt (do not clean the sensors with sharp objects).
 If the sensors are covered, it will affect the accuracy of the RSS.